jacksund/simmate/src/simmate/database/README.md

 from simmate.database.third_parties import MatProjStructure
 ```

-If you are accessing data from a specific workflow, then in addition to loading from the `workflow_results` module, most workflows have a `result_table` that let you access the table as well:
+If you are accessing data from a specific workflow, then in addition to loading from the `workflow_results` module, most workflows have a `database_table` attribute that let you access the table as well:

 ``` python
 # There are two ways to load a table from calculation results...